hrcraddock/plants/opiumpoppy/README.md

        description="Basilius Besler, 1713.
 Courtesy of Oak Spring Garden Foundation." fit="contain">

-## Prehistory of the Poppy
+## Prehistory of the Opium Poppy
-Though the use of opium rapidly spread during the 15th and 16th centuries, opium poppies were not always able to live and thrive in just any environment.
 Poppies, like most other plants known today, were domesticated and coevolved to meet the needs of human beings.
 It is not known where poppies are native, as the first mention of poppies was as cultivated plants.
-Salavert et al (2020) confirm that poppy seed remains were initially found in Neolithic sites in "the central and Western Mediterranean, northwestern temperate Europe, and the Western Alps." [^ref1]
+Salavert et al (2020) confirm that poppy seed remains were initially found in Neolithic sites in "the central and Western Mediterranean, northwestern temperate Europe, and the Western Alps." [^ref1] Though the use of opium rapidly spread during the 15th and 16th centuries, opium poppies were not always able to live and thrive in just any environment.

 <param ve-map
        Title="Origin of Poppy Plant - Western Europe, Mediterranean, Western Alps"